 What are examples of chronic pain

-If you think you have chronic pain and are looking for examples then chances are you have it.
+If you are looking for examples of chronic pain and think you have it then chances are you’re right.
 Chronic pain can affect anyone and it can come from many different origins.
 You can skip to the bottom if you want the short version 😉

-My name is Ashley and I have been treating clients that suffer from chronic pain for over 10 years.
+My name is Ashley and I have been treating clients that suffer from chronic pain since 2010.
 I hear a lot of different explanations but most describe pain as achy, sharp, “it comes in waves”, or constant dull pain.
 It keeps people from living out their lives by limiting what they feel is possible.
 Depending on how it developed, chronic pain can be treated and you can get better but you need to find the right therapist for you.

 If you remember generally being okay and over the last few years the pain hasn’t gone away then there is an increased likelihood that something caused this.
 Something that can be reversed and worked on.
 I’m sure you’ve heard the phrase “repetitive stress” or “repetitive movements” and that has caused or has worsened your pain.
 Has anyone ever told you what that means and what you can do about it?